 The size of the venue will dictate the scale for your decor.
 Start visualising your decor from the first time you visit the venue.
 Take measurement.
 Ask your suppliers for their opinion.
 Chances are they have worked there before and know what works and doesn't.
 Ask the venue manager to show you images of previous celebrations so you can decide on what you like and what you definitely don't want on your wedding day.

 Yes, research is key.
 It can be a minefield especially if you don't know where to find your perfect suppliers.
 This is where people like me come in handy.
-We have the vision, the eye for detail, we know the most amazing suppliers out there to help make your wedding dreams come true.
-It will cut down on time spent researching and being disappointed if things can't happen the way you want.
+We have the vision, the eye for detail, we know the most amazing suppliers out there to help make your wedding dream come true.
+It will cut down on time spent researching and being disappointed if things don't turn out the way you want them.
 Use us.
 I promise you won't regret it.
 In fact, I think it could be the best money spent on your wedding.

 Love Zuza x